Collection of Personal Information

 - necessary to prevent a serious threat to a person’s life, health or safety, or to public health or safety.

-Tyro discloses personal information to an overseas third party located in the United States of America and Singapore for the purposes of marketing and lead generation activities.
+Tyro discloses personal information to an overseas third party located in the United States of America and Singapore for the purposes of marketing and lead generation activities and obtaining product analytics to allow it to improve its products and services.
 Tyro will use its best endeavours to ensure that personal information will receive protection similar to that which it would have if the information were in Australia.
-In addition, personal information may need to be transferred overseas in order to perform one of Tyro’s functions or activities.
-In these circumstances, Tyro will either obtain express or implied consent or will use its best endeavours to ensure that personal information will receive protection similar to that which it would have if the information were in Australia.
+In addition, personal information may need to be transferred overseas in order to perform Tyro’s functions or activities..

 If you register to use the BPAY Scheme, you agree to us disclosing to billers nominated by you and if necessary the entity operating the BPAY Scheme (BPAY Pty Ltd) or any other participant in the BPAY Scheme and any agent appointed by any of them from time to time, including Cardlink Services Limited, that provides the electronic systems needed to implement the BPAY Scheme the following information: